dxos/esbuild-server/README.md

 ## Polyfills

-Currently ESApp does not polyfill any of the node.js modules or globals.
+Currently esbuild-server does not polyfill any of the node.js modules or globals.
 If your code is using them you'd need to manually include a plugin to add them.